kiliconsult/jasync/README.md

 We will create a simple work item and a worker that logs a message asynchronously.

-The work items is a simple record:
+The work items are simple records/beans:

 ```java
 public record WorkItem(String message) { }